muchino/confluence.chat/README.md

 * Autoaway

 ## Releases
+### 1.1.1
+* Add configuration to hide the configuration in edit mode.
+* Add configuration to enable javascript debug mode.
+* At the "Where I am Info" Url parser, I had forgotten the contextPath

 ### 1.1.0
-Add a chat user link macro
+* Add a chat user link macro
-Add Configuration of chat restriction (All or by groups) Add possibility to switch off the "where I am Info" New small Javascript API, to start chats from outside  "ConfluenceChatAPI"
+* Add Configuration of chat restriction (All or by groups)
+* Add possibility to switch off the "where I am Info"
+* New small Javascript API, to start chats from outside  "ConfluenceChatAPI"

-Change window behaviour (close oldest, if there is not enough space  - similar to gtalk)) Improved request permission
+* Change window behaviour (close oldest, if there is not enough space  - similar to gtalk))
+* Improved request permission
-Improved the js
+* Improved the js
-Added version number to js
+* Added version number to js

 ### 1.0.1
 This release fixes the  important contextPath issue.
 If confluence is  running under a certain contextPath, like "/confluence" the chat doesn't work.
 Additional fixes: